Amsterdam/design-system/packages/css/src/components/breakout/README.md

 # Breakout

-A playful composition of visual content breaking out of a Spotlight.
+A composition that lets a figure – e.g. an image, video or map – break out of a Spotlight.